rundel/timeknit/README.md

   therefore report their (much shorter) load time.
 - Units are chosen per value: microseconds below 1 ms, milliseconds below 1 s, seconds below 1 min, then minutes and seconds.
-- Under `R CMD check` knitr disables progress output entirely, so nothing is printed there.
 - When a chunk errors, its time is written to the message stream (stderr) so it still appears on the chunk's line, ahead of the error message and knitr's "Quitting from" note.
 No summary is printed in that case.
 - Child documents (`child:` chunks) get a nested, indented display without a summary, and the parent chunk's line is repeated with its total time once the child finishes.
-- The display is registered with knitr, so it also applies to `rmarkdown::render()` and plain `knitr::knit()` calls.
+- Under `R CMD check` knitr disables progress output entirely, so nothing is printed there.

+## Timing records for editors

+Whenever a document is knitted from a file, timeknit also writes a JSON record of the chunk timings to `<root>/.quarto/timeknit/<relative path>.json`, where `root` is the Quarto project directory (Quarto sets it even for single-file renders) or, outside Quarto, the document's own directory.
+Each record holds the document path, the render time and status, the total, and one entry per chunk with its label, source line range, elapsed seconds, and code.
+The companion `timeknit-vscode` extension watches these files and shows the times inline in Positron and VS Code.
+Quarto projects already ignore `.quarto/` in git; add it to `.gitignore` in other projects.
+Set `options(timeknit.record = FALSE)` to turn recording off, or give a directory to write the records elsewhere.
+See `?timeknit-record` for the schema.